De Blasio sworn in as New York mayor, succeeding Bloomberg

 | NEW YORK

+De Blasio had been sworn in earlier, just after midnight, at a ceremony at his home in Brooklyn.

-He succeeds Michael Bloomberg, who led the city in the aftermath of the attacks of September 11, 2001 and the recession six years later, and whose policies have been credited with making the city safer, greener and more livable.
+He succeeds Michael Bloomberg, who led the city in the aftermath of the attacks of September 11, 2001 and the recession six years later.
+Bloomberg's policies have been credited with making the city safer, greener and more livable.

-De Blasio, who captured more than 70 percent of the vote last November, presented himself as an anti-Bloomberg candidate, decrying the economic inequality that he said has emerged as New York shed its reputation from the 1970s and 1980s as a gritty and dangerous place.
+Running for office, de Blasio presented himself as an anti-Bloomberg candidate, decrying the "tale of two cities" that he said has emerged as New York shed its reputation, from the 1970s and 1980s, as a gritty and dangerous place.

+After a resounding victory in November with more than 70 percent of the vote, de Blasio pledged to confront an affordability gap that has left those in the middle and bottom rungs of the economic ladder struggling to pay for basic services such as housing and mass transit.

+"When I said we would take dead aim at the tale of two cities, I meant it.
+And we will do it," de Blasio said in excerpts of his inaugural speech released beforehand.

 Over the last decade, as the city prospered, apartment rents in New York City rose about 44 percent and the cost of a monthly Metro Card jumped 60 percent.

-"We won't wait.
-We'll do it now," de Blasio said as he ticked off his priorities: expanding the city's paid sick leave law, forcing large developers to build more affordable housing, reforming the controversial police tactic of stop-and-frisk that critics say leads to racial profiling, and offering universal access to pre-kindergarten and after-school programs.

-Indeed, his critics are likely to seize quickly on de Blasio's ability to deliver on signature proposals.
+De Blasio has made some major promises, including a signature proposal to create universal access to pre-Kindergarten and middle school after-school programs, and his critics are likely to seize quickly on his ability to deliver.

-His pre-kindergarten plan hinges on a tax hike for the city's highest earners to pay for it that must be approved by state lawmakers and Governor Andrew Cuomo.
+"We will ask the very wealthy to pay a little more in taxes so that we can offer full-day universal pre-K, and after-school programs for every middle school student," de Blasio said in the prepared remarks.
+"We do not ask more of the wealthy to punish success.
+We do it to create more success stories."

+Those programs depend on approval by state lawmakers and Governor Andrew Cuomo of an income tax increase on the city's highest earners.
 Cooperation from Albany is far from assured.

+De Blasio has also pledged to improve police and community relations to extend New York's historic drop in crime as well as to fight the closing of community hospitals.

+While Bloomberg has left the city with no budget deficit for the current fiscal year, contracts for all of the public sector unions have expired.

 De Blasio began his career in government working under David Dinkins, the city's first black mayor who was elected in 1986 and was the last Democrat to hold the post.